Where are all the Aliens? Four Unsettling Explanations to Fermi's Paradox

 That means it's spectacularly rare even here on our own lush, verdant orb, never mind elsewhere.

 Still, I'm amazed.
-What a profound wonder that the universe produced sentient beings with the ability to reflect back upon the nature of the cosmos that created them!
+What a profound wonder that the universe produced sentient beings with the ability to reflect upon the nature of the cosmos that created them!

 We're alone or should act like it.